Eastern blacknose dace: Distribution and habitat

 This fish is mainly found along the southern border of Canada extending along from Manitoba to the Atlantic Ocean, south along the east coast of the United States and slightly inland to South Carolina and Georgia.
 Scientists hypothesize that 20,000 years ago, as the glaciers retreated, blacknose dace recolonized the region from a single refugium in modern-day Connecticut, as soon as 75 years after the ice receded.

 This fish tends to inhabit headwaters, creeks, and small rivers with swiftly moving water.
 However, fry mature in slower moving portions of the habitats like shoals and pool margins.
 The species as a whole prefers cool, rocky areas and uses the stones to rest under and around.
 They also use overhanging vegetation and undercut banks for additional refuge.
 In the winter, they migrate from headwater streams into rivers and can be found in deeper water under banks.

 Diet and predation

 The eastern blacknose dace eats many small insects and other invertebrates including Acentria ephemerella, Telmatogetoninae, other Chironomidae, worms, algae, and small crustaceans such as young crayfish.
 They also feed on some plant species.
 Young fry forage in shallow silty water while adults move into riffles and deep eddying pools to find invertebrates.

 Many larger fish feed on the eastern blacknose dace including smallmouth bass, brook trout, brown trout, and rainbow trout.
-They are also preyed upon by the common merganser and the blue heron.
+They are also preyed upon by the common merganser and the great blue heron.